-Sometimes it’s easy to forget a spice you have in your cupboard and buy a new bottle.
+Sometimes it’s easy to forget a spice in your cupboard and buy a new bottle.
 If that’s the case with your nutmeg, you may be worrying:

 Has my nutmeg gone bad?
 How long does it last?

 Here’s how nutmeg’s self-life works.
-Generally, whole nutmeg will retain its freshness for 4 years in the pantry.
-Ground nutmeg, on the other hand, stays fresh for 2 years.
+Generally, whole nutmeg will retain its freshness for four years in the pantry.
+Ground nutmeg, on the other hand, stays fresh for two years.

 How To Tell If Nutmeg Has Gone Bad